Mechanical Engineering (MECH)

 MECH 3992 Mechanical Laboratories in Thermofluids 2 cr

-(Lab required) Laboratory course on topics that compliment and reinforce concepts developed in second and third year mechanical engineering courses in thermofluids.
-May not be held for credit with the former MECH 3980, MECH 4980, or MECH 4990.
+(Lab required) Laboratory course on topics that complement and reinforce concepts developed in second and third year mechanical engineering courses in thermofluids.
+May not be held with the former MECH 3980.

 Mutually Exclusive: MECH 3980, MECH 4980, MECH 4990